g33kzone/terraform/aws/ec2/04-ec2-add-ebs-volume/README.md

 <p align="center">
-  <h3 align="center">AWS - EC2 Instance :: Basic</h3>
+  <h3 align="center">AWS - EC2 Instance :: Add EBS Volume</h3>
 </p>

 <br/>

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-This sample source code makes use of Terraform and AWS Provider to spin up a basic EC2 instance in AWS Cloud and add additional EBS volume.terra
+This sample source code makes use of Terraform and AWS Provider to spin up a basic EC2 instance in AWS Cloud and add additional EBS volume.

 <br/>